 One of the latest trends is eating like our ancestors.
-Paleo eating is eating humanely raised meat, organic produce, and cage-free eggs.
-Eating Paleo, means eating gluten-free, soy-free, dairy-free, peanut-free, and legume-free.
+This article will tell you how to eat the Paleo diet and include a list of recipes, meals and snacks.
 In short: No wheat, grains, sugar, soy, milk, cheese, cream, peanuts, corn, or lentils of any kind.

 It can take some preparation and getting used to.
 While eating oil and animal fat is acceptable on paleo, that is a hurdle many previously low-fat dieters struggle to get over.
 There are a number of oils that are not friendly to the paleo diet.
 When beginning, try to stick to coconut oil, olive oil, ghee (clarified butter), tallow, and lard.